Backcountry Skiing in Gaspésie

 It is also a good idea to remember a few rules while you are out enjoying the great outdoors.
 Please bring back all your garbage, preserve the forest environment by avoiding cutting or damaging trees, and stay in the areas intended for backcountry skiing.

-Plan Your Backcountry Ski Trips
+Plan Your Backcountry Ski Adventures

 Click on the heart to save sites and activities in your favourites